taot/blog/source/_posts/2017/09-01-understanding-backprop.md

 \end{aligned}
 {% endmath %}

-and then
+so

 $$
 a^l_j = \sigma z^l_j
 $$

-And the loss function is defined as
+And we use minimum squared error as the loss function (the loss function needs to satisfy two assumptions, which we just ignore here.):

 $$
 C = \frac{1}{2} \lVert \mathbf{y} - a^L(\mathbf{x}) \rVert^2
 $$

+Then we define the error of a layer, and it's kind of the combination of how the weights and biases should change in a training pass.
+And the error is used in equations BP3 and BP4.

+$$
+\sigma^l_j = \frac{\partial C}{\partial z^l_j}
+$$

-# Back-propagation forumula
+# Back-propagation equations

-Here I just put four formula for backprob here, and later on I will write the proof of the formula.
+Here I just write down the four equations for backprob here, and later on I will present the proof of the formula.

 {% math %}
 \delta^L_j = \frac{\partial C}{\partial a^L_j} \sigma'(z^L_j) \label{BP1}\tag{BP1}